-Liquidity is actively monitored locally and reported to group on a quarterly basis at a minimum.
+Liquidity risk is managed prudently to ensure that at all times Athora can meet its obligations as they fall due.
+Liquidity is actively monitored locally and reported to Group on a quarterly basis at a minimum.
 Such reporting includes liquidity positions as of point in time as well as reporting of liquidity sources and uses under stress.
 If a liquidity risk limit is breached, escalation procedures are in place such that local and group management are informed.

-The group does not hold risk capital against liquidity risk.
+The Group does not hold risk capital against liquidity risk.
 Liquidity risk is managed by holding an appropriate proportion of the assets in liquid form.
 The proportion is based on cash flow projections, stress testing and holding appropriate buffers in respect of the liquidity risks that are applicable to each entity.

 The key sources of liquidity risk for AHL include increased expenses, reduced remittances from operating entities and inability to access new financing.
 However, the most critical liquidity risk to AHL is related to the capital support which might be required for its subsidiaries.

 Consequently, AHL is focused on maintaining a robust and stable liquidity profile.
 Liquidity resources available to AHL, in addition to cash and cash equivalents, include committed equity and a revolving credit facility.
 These resources constitute a significant liquidity buffer for AHL and its subsidiaries.

 Athora has a Group Liquidity Risk Policy to manage risk concentrations in relation to liquidity.
-These risks are monitored by both the group and local Risk Committees and reported and/or escalated to the MEC and Board Risk Committee.
+These risks are monitored by both the Group and local Risk Committees and reported and/or escalated to the MC and Board Risk Committee.